Comfort Alert: The following story presents a

 “Perhaps that’s why god created whitening strips.
-What’s more, if you’re not careful, it can make you hide yourself.
+What’s more, it can make you hide yourself.
 Is that what you’ve been doing here all these years, Herbert?
 Hiding out from something, in this…place?
-Hiding from somebody, perhaps?”
+Hiding from somebody or another?”

 “Me?
-Hell, no, I’ve got plenty of fish on my plate, don’t you worry,” I grimaced, pursing my lips.
-“But I’ll take that strips thing under advisement…”
+Hell, no, I’ve got plenty on my plate, don’t you worry,” I grimaced, pursing my lips “But I’ll take that strips thing under advisement…”

-“Precisely, chew on it…good idea, because you look a bit thinner than I remember.”
+“Precisely, chew on it…because you look a bit thinner than I remember.”

 “Well, guess I’ve shed a little poundage around the edges,” I replied guardedly, noting his tight, streaking curls.
 “You look a bit saltier…”